 Where our site contains a link to a website or resource provided by a third party, such a link is provided for the purposes of information and convenience only.
 The provision by us of such a link does not mean that we endorse or approve of that website, that resource or its content, and does not mean that we have any association with that website or resource.
 We have no control over the content of other websites and resources.
 Please read carefully the terms and conditions provided in relation to any such websites and resources, as such terms and conditions will govern your relationship and interaction with such websites and resources, not these terms.

 Our site site may contain information concerning benefits offered to ICAS members by third parties.
 Please note these benefits are not offered by us, and we shall not be liable in any manner in relation to the provision, non-provision or defective provision of these benefits.
 Please read carefully any terms and conditions supplied by the providers of these benefits to determine what rights and obligations accrue to you.

 8.1 Booking terms and conditions apply to events, courses and conferences provided by ICAS and listed upon our site.
 These booking terms and conditions are available here.

 8.2 Please note that some of the events, courses and conferences listed upon our site may be provided by persons other than us, and different terms and conditions will apply to these events and courses.
 Where this is the case, you will be redirected to the website of the provider.

 9. Advertising and sponsorship

-9.1 Separate terms and conditions apply to advertising upon our site.
-These terms and conditions are available here.
+9.1 Separate terms and conditions apply to advertising and sponsorship opportunities upon our site.
+Third parties must read carefully any terms and conditions, rights and obligations supplied within their contract.